igorski/efflux-tracker/README.md

     npm test

-Unit tests go in the _./tests_-folder.
+Unit tests go in the _./test_-folder.
 The file name for a unit test must be equal to the file it is testing, but contain the suffix "_.test_", e.g. _Functions.js_ will have a test file _Functions.test.js_.

+NOTE : Node v4.0 or higher must be installed for running the tests (depends on jsdom)